What Is Diazepam?

 Since these other drugs are essentially unknown, and will vary in potency, this again makes withdrawal symptoms more unpredictable, and more difficult to treat.

-Diazepam Withdrawal Symptoms
+Diazepam or Valium Withdrawal

 The body gradually becomes dependent on an external source, to provide these chemicals.